perragnar/sveltekit-skeleton/README.md

 # SvelteKit skeleteon

-A simple SvelteKit skeleton with SCSS.
+A simple SvelteKit skeleton with Tailwind CSS and daisyUI.

 ## Requirements